Grosserly/JavaScript-Injector/README.md

     javascript:var d=document;var s=d.createElement('script');s.src='https://grosserly.github.io/js-inject/inject.js';d.body.appendChild(s);void(0);

-I know you can just do this with Inspect Element but Inspect Element's disabled on some of the things I use.
+I know you can just do this with Inspect Element but Inspect Element's disabled on some of the things I use

 ---

-Thanks to Alex Leone, David Nufer, and David Truong, the people behind [Katamari Hack](http://kathack.com/), for providing a reference for me at times.
+Thanks to Alex Leone, David Nufer, and David Truong; the people behind [Katamari Hack](http://kathack.com/); whose code I used for reference at times